hcl14/LLM_interview_research/README.md

-The next two papers I want to bring here  extend the above idea to me in a way that **LLM result improvement based on middleware feedback can be iterative, and can be packed into some sort of semi-automated solution which either returns working test or cuts the process after N iterations and passes the task to human**.
+The next two papers I want to bring here  extend the above idea to me in a way that **LLM can generate many candidate examples, result improvement based on middleware feedback can be iterative, and can be packed into some sort of semi-automated solution which either returns working test or cuts the process after N iterations and passes the task to human**.

 The first one is basically LLM Bug reproduction pipeline based on reports: [Large Language Models are Few-shot Testers: Exploring LLM-based General Bug Reproduction (LIBRO)](#ref4).

 The system in their example starts from existing bug report, but it can be a GPT suggestion of suitable test cases as well.

 ![](https://lh7-us.googleusercontent.com/O8bhHJE134X3tvU72EKKSMj2o2jXHxBW1dnu-BVsftPktPYUgQjGkB8ixC0ZYANiuVQ4JJkX17tB6dFAeFhjU_i11TowdGZ2IvQPNnl1hWIMEnBhME-b1RM5HgWZj5iDTPssNmacKX2OTnWf-k-wDa4)

 *An overview diagram of our approach is presented in Figure 1.
 Given a bug report, LIBRO first constructs a prompt to query an LLM (Figure 1:(A)).
 Using this prompt, an initial set of test candidates are generated by querying the LLM multiple times (Figure 1:(B)).
 Then, LIBRO processes the tests to make them executable in the target program (Figure 1:(C)).
-LIBRO subsequently identifies and curates tests that are likely to be bug reproducing, and if so, ranks them to minimize developer inspection effort (Figure 1:(D)).
-The rest of this section explains each stage in more detail*
+LIBRO subsequently identifies and curates tests that are likely to be bug reproducing, and if so, ranks them to minimize developer inspection effort (Figure 1:(D)).*

+Authors take the approach of generating multiple candidate reproducing tests with temperature 0.7, then using their characteristics to identify how likely it is that the bug is actually reproduced.

 The second paper is [*Teaching Large Language Models to Self-Debug*](#ref5):